plausible/docs/docs/goal-conversions.md

 ---
-title: Goals, events and conversions
+title: Introduction to goals and custom events
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';